ELEVATOR MAINTENANCE & REPAIR

 Passengers depend on elevator's safe operation, so it's important that elevators are regularly maintained.
 Maintenance is required by the American Society of Mechanical Engineers (ASME) A17.1 Safety Code for Elevators and Escalators, which is the commonly accepted national standard.
 Many states and cities have enacted laws based on this standard.
 However, they typically adopt the standard by code year, so the laws may not reflect recent changes to the ASME code.

-Elevator maintenance is performed by a certified mechanic.
+Elevator maintenance, as well as repair, replacement, and servicing is performed by a certified mechanic.
 Certification ensures that elevator mechanics have the necessary training and work experience to perform the job safely and competently.
 While each state has its own certification program, most states recognize certification from other states.

 WHAT IS INCLUDED IN ELEVATOR MAINTENANCE?